 Who is C?

 Our boss, the Chief, commonly referred to as ‘C’, is the only member of our staff who is publicly named.
-He reports directly to the Foreign Secretary and is responsible for ensuring we operate securely all over the world in our mission to keep the nation safe.
+She reports directly to the Foreign Secretary and is responsible for ensuring we operate securely all over the world in our mission to keep the nation safe.

 Our current Chief